nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Data visualiation

+**Data Visualisation** of student information will be automatically generated in the Data Visualisation segment of the GUI (within the student list segment).
-TODO: Ngee Yong to add details of what each bar graph shows (average grades, attendance and class participation percentages of a student).
+* There will be 3 bar graphs, each representing the average grades, attendance and class participation percentages of a student.

 ## Command navigation